Summarizing with LLMs

 !runoak -i sqlite:obo:uberon definitions .sub "circulatory organ" | llm -m 4o -s "give a summary of these terms and critical comments on definitions"

-11. **Right Lymph Heart (UBERON:0034959) & Left Lymph Heart (UBERON:0034960):** These terms lack definitions, which raises questions about their specific roles and anatomical details; adding definitions would improve completeness and understanding.
+11. **Right Lymph Heart (UBERON:0034959) & Left Lymph Heart (UBERON:0034960):** These entries lack definitions, suggesting areas where further information and research are needed.

 Templates